websauna/pyramid_notebook/README.rst

 * Authentication integration: use the same credentials as you use for the site administration.
 Each Pyramid user gets his/her own IPython Notebook process.

+* Rich user interface: Place the cursor with a mouse, use desktop shortcuts for line editing.

 Use cases
 ---------